mirelapitt/portifolio-mobile-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portifolio mobile skeleton
+# Portifolio in mobile skeleton

-> This project is part of the day 2 of the Microverse Program in which is resquested to do a portifolio mobile skeleton.
+> This project is part of the day 4 of the Microverse Program in which is resquested to do a portifolio mobile version.
 This portifolio is where all of my projects and as well as my skills will be uploaded on it in the future.

 ## Built With